lukaskondmann/DENETHOR/readme.md

 @article{kondmann2021denethor,
-  title={DENETHOR: The DynamicEarthNET dataset for Harmonized, inter-Operable, analysis-Ready, daily crop monitoring from space}, author={Kondmann, Lukas and Toker, Aysim and Ru{\ss}wurm, Marc and Camero, Andr{\'e}s and Peressuti, Devis and Milcinski, Grega and Mathieu, Pierre-Philippe and Long{\'e}p{\'e}, Nicolas and Davis, Timothy and Marchisio, Giovanni and others}, year={2021}
+  title={DENETHOR: The DynamicEarthNET dataset for Harmonized, inter-Operable, analysis-Ready, daily crop monitoring from space}, author={Kondmann, Lukas and Toker, Aysim and Ru{\ss}wurm, Marc and Camero, Andr{\'e}s and Peressuti, Devis and Milcinski, Grega and Mathieu, Pierre-Philippe and Long{\'e}p{\'e}, Nicolas and Davis, Timothy and Marchisio, Giovanni and others}, journal = {NeurIPS Track on Datasets and Benchmarks}, year={2021}
 }
 ```